zazaian/pages/README.md

-# Pages (Demo app for Equisolve)
+# Pages (Demo app)

-This is the Pages demo app based on v3 of the Equisolve demo app outline.
+This is the Pages demo, a really-simple Rails app with some tests, a parser, and some front-end work.
 Here are some features I've included, as well as some extras:

 * Page renders alerts based on whether a CSV file is submitted with form